Embed This Data

 - 3.8% 5-year compound annual growth

 - Inflation (CPI):

 - FDI Inflow:

-Conservative President Park Geun-hye assumed office in February 2013 vowing a new policy toward North Korea.
+Conservative President Park Geun-hye assumed office in February 2013 promising a new policy toward North Korea.
 Her “trustpolitik” strategy balances enhancing South Korea’s ability to deter North Korean attacks with a willingness to engage Pyongyang in conditional, reciprocal diplomacy.
-North Korea has demanded that it first be granted unconditional aid and developmental subsidies from Seoul.
-Pyongyang rejected Park’s “Dresden Declaration,” a vision for Korean reconciliation articulated during a visit to Germany, as an attempt at “unification through absorption.”
-At home, Park has yet to deliver on pledges of a mixture of business-friendly economic policies to jump-start the economy and increased government “social welfarism” to redress economic disparities.
-Scandals involving senior administration officials have reduced her popularity and political capital.
-The country remains a world leader in electronics, telecommunications, automobile production, and shipbuilding.
+Pyongyang rejected Park’s “Dresden Declaration,” a vision for Korean reconciliation articulated during a 2014 visit to Germany, as an attempt at “unification through absorption.”
+In early 2015, there were hopes for improved relations, but Pyongyang subsequently rejected all attempts at dialogue.
+Park’s tenure has been plagued by a series of scandals involving senior administration officials.
+South Korea remains a world leader in electronics, telecommunications, automobile production, and shipbuilding.

-The top individual income tax rate is 35 percent, and the top corporate tax rate is 22 percent (with a 10 percent surtax on individual and corporate rates).
-Other taxes include a value-added tax.
-The overall tax burden is equivalent to 26.8 percent of domestic income.
-Government spending equals 32.7 percent of total domestic output, and public debt amounts to approximately 37 percent of GDP.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 22 percent.
+A 10 percent surtax on individual and corporate rates and a value-added tax bring the overall tax burden to 24.3 percent of GDP.
+Government spending amounts to 31.8 percent of total domestic output.
+The budget has generated a small surplus, and public debt equals about 35 percent of GDP.